mbloch/mapshaper/docs/development/raster-implementation.md

-vertical slice imports GeoTIFF files and georeferenced PNG/JPEG image files, represents editable raster samples in the layer model, renders a derived preview in the web UI, preserves source provenance for later operations, supports rectangle-based clipping, and exports raster previews embedded in SVG output.
+vertical slice imports GeoTIFF files and georeferenced PNG/JPEG image files, represents editable raster samples in the layer model, renders a derived preview in the web UI, preserves source provenance for later operations, supports rectangle-based clipping, supports raster reprojection, and exports rasters embedded in SVG output.

 Raster support should fit into Mapshaper's existing `dataset` + `layers` + `info` structure.
 It should not overload vector geometry fields or weaken